logesh21n/logesh21n/README.md

 # Hi there! 👋

-I'm Logesh N, a passionate Solidity Developer, Solidity Instructor and Security Researcher.
+I'm Logesh N, a dedicated Software Developer and Security Engineer with a passion for building robust applications and ensuring their security.

 ## About Me

-- 🖥️ Solidity Developer: I specialize in developing smart contracts on blockchain platforms like Ethereum using Solidity.
+- 🖥️ **Software Developer**: I specialize in developing scalable, efficient, and user-centric software solutions, with expertise in modern programming languages and frameworks.
-- 👨‍🏫 Solidity Instructor: With a year of experience in Solidity, I also love sharing my knowledge as an instructor, helping others learn the ins and outs of smart contract development.
-- 🔒 Security Researcher: I'm passionate about blockchain security and constantly exploring vulnerabilities and best practices in smart contract development.
+- 🔒 **Security Engineer**: Passionate about application and system security, I focus on identifying vulnerabilities, implementing best practices, and safeguarding digital assets.
+Also found valid bugs in HackerOne and BugCrowd.

 ## What You'll Find Here

-- **Security Research:** I share my findings and insights on Solidity vulnerabilities, security best practices, and emerging threats in the blockchain space.
+- **Tech Insights**: Sharing knowledge on software development, secure coding practices, and emerging trends in cybersecurity.
-- **Collaboration Opportunities:** Interested in collaborating on Solidity projects or security research?
-Feel free to reach out!
+- **Security Research**: Insights into vulnerabilities, threat mitigation strategies, and security enhancement techniques.
+- **Collaboration Opportunities**: Whether it's developing cutting-edge software or improving security frameworks, I'm always open to meaningful collaborations.

 ## Connect With Me